 Passwords can be written as plain text in SQL statements such as

-In MySQL 8.0, statement logging avoids writing passwords in cleartext for the following statements:
+Statement logging avoids writing passwords as cleartext for the following statements:

 Passwords in those statements are rewritten to not appear